 She would update the LMS with course descriptions and other course details.
-In fact, during the year she worked with us, she did so much work, she overwhelmed the system with the number of courses she put together.
+During the year she worked with us, she overwhelmed the system with the number of courses she put together.
 We only had a part-time support person for the LMS to do the entry, but they also supported 5 VPs.
 Lin’s entries were at the bottom of the list, so she learned how to enter her courses.
 She was able to develop, schedule, and enter far more courses than we expected her to be able to put together so quickly.
 We didn’t expect her to work as hard and deliver as much as she did in such a short time.

-Once courses were completed, she was then required to obtain the course evaluations, using the Kirkpatrick Model: Four Levels of Learning Evaluation to determine the effectiveness of the training, and to determine whether to continue using the trainers and/or training company.
-While most instructional designers or other learning program managers only get to level 3, she was able to wait 5-6 months and interview the students and their managers to determine the usefulness of the course they took.
-It isn’t common to get to this level and she was always grateful when she was able to complete this level.
+After courses were completed, Lin then did follow-up course evaluations, using the Kirkpatrick Model: Four Levels of Learning Evaluation to determine the effectiveness of the training and to determine whether to continue using the trainers and training company.
+While most instructional designers or other learning program managers only get to level 3, she could wait 5-6 months and interview the students and their managers to determine the usefulness of the course they took.
+It isn’t common to get to this level, and she was always grateful when she could complete evaluations to this level.

 What I liked best about working with Lin was that there was no task too big or too small for her to take on.
-She enjoyed the work she did, and I was sorry that I didn’t have a more permanent role for her.
-She is definitely someone I’d enjoy working with again.” – Bee Ng Vice President, Intuit Learning and Development
+She enjoyed her work, and I was sorry that I didn’t have a more permanent role for her.
+She is someone I’d enjoy working with again.” – Bee Ng, Vice President, Intuit Learning and Development